NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### check_valid_path

+(bool or str):
-(bool): If true, checks for a valid path between the performer agent's starting position and the target's position and retries generating the current scene if one cannot be found.
+If true, checks for a valid path between the performer agent's starting position and the target's position and retries generating the current scene if one cannot be found.
 Considers all objects and structures that would block the performer when their position is y = 0 or are light